9 Fixes An Update is Required to Use Cellular Data on this iPhone

 is an update available?
 Please do it, don’t worry about your data and privacy.
 Just tell us Thanks!
 Suppose, not fixed your carrier message issue, and Please head to the third trick.

-Sometimes, the carrier tab missing on this settings screen.
-In this situation, you should contact your carrier provider to get the answer to why the carrier tab not showing on your About setting.
+Sometimes, the carrier tab may be missing on the settings screen.
+If this occurs, please contact your carrier provider to understand why the tab is not showing on your About setting.

 Solution #3: Enable and Disable Airplane Mode